-In July 2017, Euroins Insurance plc, guarantor of GALA S.p.A., independently introduced assessment proceedings requesting a declaration that its guarantee obligation was invalid; ARETI requested right from the first hearing of appearance of 28 December 2017 to have that judgement consolidated with the ordinary judgement of opposition to the injunction order of the GSE S.p.A.(see below), but this request has not yet been ordered by the judge.
+In July 2017, Euroins Insurance plc ("Euroins"), guarantor of GALA S.p.A., independently introduced assessment proceedings requesting a declaration that its guarantee obligation was invalid; ARETI requested right from the first hearing of appearance of 28 December 2017 to have that judgement consolidated with the ordinary judgement of opposition to the injunction order of the GSE S.p.A. (see below), but this request has not yet been ordered by the judge.
 The next hearing set for October 2019.

 GSE S.p.A., after notifying ARETI to pay the general system charges due by GALA S.p.A., even if it has not been paid, requested and obtained from the Court of Rome an injunction, not immediately enforceable, against ARETI for payment of part of these charges.
 The injunction was promptly opposed by ARETI with a writ of summons served to GSE S.p.A. and inscribed in the rolls in December 2017, with the simultaneous summons, as a guarantee, of GALA S.p.A. and its guarantors (China Taiping Insurance (UK) Co.
-Ltd and Insurance Company Nadejda), with the next hearing set for October 2019, within the judgement Areti paid the sums due to GSE S.p.A. in July 2018.
+Ltd and Insurance Company Nadejda), with the next hearing set for October 2019, within the judgement ARETI paid the sums due to GSE S.p.A. in July 2018.

 Both judgements are pending before Section XVII of the Court of Rome, the same designated judge, who set the hearing for the decision concerning the request for consolidation to be held on 5 July 2018.
-Relating this request the judge has not yet disposed.
+The hearing was then postponed to 25 November 2020.
+With decision dated 18 March 2021, the Court of Rome rejected the Euroins's claim and ordered the payment of Euro 5,000,000 in favour of ARETI, with this sum to be counter-paid by GALA S.p.A. to Euroins.
+Terms for the appeal of such decision are still pendig.